nickav2004/location-data-analysis/README.md

 ## Installation Instructions

-These intructions are intended for the python script not the ipynb Preferably install the libraries in a virtual enviroment
+These intructions are intended for the python script not the ipynb.
+Preferably install the libraries in a virtual enviroment

 ```bash